peterparkedcar165/minecraft_mod_ideas/README.md

 ### 💀 Corrosion:
 Every attack from this player applies a stacking effect of Corrosion, with every level reducing the target's armor by 1.

+### 👁️ Telepathy:
+Allows the player to pass the command "/telepathy" which displays the current health and armor of every player in the same world.

 # Moves 💭:
 💧 Bubble: Shoot bubbles, damaging the first target hit, with a 50% base chance to apply a Slowness 1 effect for 12 seconds.